 As a professional development coach, I often see the results of Executive Directors (ED) with little to no development experience who are supervising development staff.
-Many times the ED becomes a supervisor only and does not have the skill set to lead and help their development staff grow and thrive.
+Many times the ED becomes a supervisor only and does not have the skill set to lead and build a strong development team.

 What types of things am I referring to?
 Here are a few real-life examples I have run into over the past 20 years that highlight the lack of understanding of an ED who ‘supervises’ development staff.

-- From an ED to a Development Director.
+- From an Executive Director to a Development Director.
 “Why are you handwriting those thank you notes?
 That seems like a waste of time.”

-- After a development plan has been established for a year, and ED decides to implement MONTHLY special events for the organization to raise dollars and/or awareness and wants to task the DD with managing them.
+- After a development plan has been established for a year, an Executive Director decides to implement MONTHLY special events for the organization to raise dollars and/or awareness and wants to task the Development Director with managing them.

-- An ED creating a capital campaign and getting it approved by the board without including the Development Director in any of the conversations until after the board approves it.
+- An Executive Director creating a capital campaign and getting it approved by the board without including the Development Director in any of the conversations until after the board approves it.

 - An ED who directs program staff to ask the DD to write a grant for immediate needs like a $250 piece of equipment.

 This list goes on and on, but I bet you get the picture.
-Crazy stuff here that anyone versed in best practices of development work would know not to do.
+Various things that anyone versed in best practices of development work would know not to do.